jpt13653903/ALCHA/Wiki/MarkDown/Arrays.md

 ## Array Literals and Concatenation

 Array literals are useful for vectorised operations.
-There are many forms, which are illustrated in the example below:
+There are many forms, which are illustrated in the examples below:

 ```alcha
     [0, 1, 2, 3]    // 4-element array